rohithegde/rohithegde.github.com/_posts/2023-02-28-kubernetes-resources-crash-course.md

 ## Kubernetes objects

 This is a basic list of k8s resources.
-There are plenty of resources not mentioned here (jobs, cronjobs, daemonsets, crd etc) but which are needed for advanced scenarios and thus out of scope of this guide.
+There are plenty of resources not mentioned here (jobs, cronjobs, daemonsets, crd etc) but which are needed for advanced scenarios and thus out of scope of this guide.g

 ### Namespace